wandb/docs/docs/guides/launch/add_job_to_queue.md

 ![](/images/launch/project_jobs_tab_gs.png)

-3. The **Jobs** page displays a list of W&B Jobs that were created from previously executed W&B Runs.
+3. The **Jobs** page displays a list of W&B launch jobs that were created from previously executed W&B runs.

 ![](/images/launch/view_jobs.png)

 4. Select the **Launch** button next to the name of the Job name.
 A modal will appear on the right side of the page.
 5. Within the modal select the:
-    * Job version you want to add to your queue from the **Job version** dropdown.
-In this example we only have one version, so we select `v0`.
+  * **Job version**: the version of the job to launch.
+Jobs are versioned like any other W&B Artifact.
+Different versions of the same job will be created if you make modifications to the software dependencies or source code used to run the job.
+Since we only have one version, we will select the default **@latest** version.
-    * Select the **Paste from…** button to automatically propagate hyperparameters used from a specific W&B Run.
-In the following image, we have two runs to choose from.
+  * **Overrides**: new values for any of jobs inputs.
+These can be used to change the entrypoint command, arguments, or values in the `wandb.config` of your new run.
+Our run had one value in the `wandb.config`: `epochs`.
+We can override this value by in the overrides field.
+We can also paste values from other runs using this job by clicking the **Paste from...** button.
+  * **Queue**: the queue to launch the run on.
+If you have not created any queues yet, you should have the option to create a **Starter Queue**.
+This queue will be used to launch runs on your local machine using Docker.

 ![](/images/launch/create_starter_queue_gs.png)